Bug report #8395

 before savinga previous vanished cut shows again

-#8 Updated by Matthias Kuhn about 6 years ago
+#8 Updated by Matthias Kuhn over 10 years ago

 Sounds good to me.
 Are you thinking about using two rubberbands with two distinct colors for that, one being always a temporary line with two nodes?